How to Store Coffee Beans

 Freezing is a valid method for long-term preservation (exceeding one month), as it dramatically slows molecular activity.
 However, you must execute this correctly to avoid ruining the coffee through moisture contamination.

-4. Do Not Refreeze: Once thawed, the cellular structure is compromised.
-You must consume the coffee within the standard freshness window.
+4. Do not refreeze: Once thawed, the cellular structure is compromised.
+Consume the coffee within the standard freshness window.

 The Freshness Window